How to Handle Your Anger at Your Child

 Of course, all of us get angry at our children, even, sometimes, enraged.
 The challenge is to call on our maturity so that we control the expression of that anger, and therefore minimize its negative impact.

 If your young child does not seem afraid of your anger, it’s an indication that he or she has seen too much of it and has developed defenses against it -- and against you.
-The unfortunate result is a child who is less likely to want to behave to please you, and is more open to the influences of the peer group and the larger culture.
-That means you have some repair work to do.
-Whether or not they show it -- and the more often we get angry, the more defended they will be, and therefore less likely to show it -- our anger is nothing short of terrifying to young children.
+The unfortunate result is a child who is less likely to want to behave to please you, and is more open to the influences of the peer group That means you have some repair work to do.
+Whether or not they show it -- and the more often we get angry, the more defended they will be, and therefore less likely to show it -- our anger is nothing short of terrifying to our children.

 How can you handle your own anger?